JvanKatwijk/qt-dab/README.md

 Different from previous versions, a **single widget**, the spectrum widget, contains (almost) all of the scopes and displays.
-It is set up as a tabbed widget - the 5 or 6 scopes (depending on the configuration) show the various aspects of the DAB signal.
+It is set up as a tabbed widget - the 6 scopes show the various aspects of the DAB signal.
 Furthermore, it contains an IQscope, showing the constellation of the decoded data or the constellation of the data before decoding.